 Use the following calculator to estimate pace for a variety of activities including running, walking, and biking.
-Given a pace and time or distance, the calculator can also be used to estimate time taken or distance traveled.
-Note that placeholder zeros do not need to be entered in the "Time" field.
-For example, the time 2 hours 5 minutes 3 seconds does not need to be entered as 02:05:03, and can be entered as 2:5:3.
+The calculator can also be used to estimate time taken or distance traveled with given pace and time or distance.

 Multipoint Pace Calculator

 The following calculator can determine the pace of segments of a run (or other activity) for those with access to the time at intermittent points during the run.
 For example, if a person runs from point A to point B, then to point C, records the time at each point, and subsequently determines the distance between those points (using many available websites, applications, or maps), the multipoint calculator can determine how fast the person traveled between each pair of points, allowing use for training purposes; a person can run the same route (or distance) repeatedly and track pace over that given route, enabling comparison of times between each segment (or lap) to identify areas for potential improvement.

 The following calculator can be used to estimate a person's finish time based on the time and distance covered in a race at the point the calculator is used.